jarokaz/tpu-gke-sandbox/README.md

 The environment is based on a zonal, VPC-native GKE cluster with multiple node pools.
 There is a single node pool with CPU-only nodes, as well as multiple multi-host TPU slice node pools.

 TPU node pools are used to run single-slice or multi-slice TPU training jobs.
-Multiple single-slice jobs can run simultaneously, while a single multi-slice job uses multiple node pools.
+If your environment has been provisioned with a single TPU node pool you can only run single-slice jobs.
+If you have multiple TPU node pools you can run multiple single-slice jobs simultaneously or a single multi-slice job that uses multiple node pools.

 The CPU node pool is used to run auxiliary workloads, such as data preprocessing jobs or Tensorboard logs management jobs.